 "Elias is definitely headed in the right direction – he’s made the next step," Christian Wück, Abouchabaka’s coach at international level, told the DFB website in February 2016.

 "He can reach the highest level and has exceptional technical ability on the ball.
 He’s dealt with his change of clubs well."

 In Leipzig, Abouchabaka has concentrated on finishing his secondary school education as well as his football.
 But in Croatia at the 2017 UEFA U-17 European Championship, there were plenty of glimpses of what the versatile attacker is all about.

 Germany scored 15 goals and conceded one in three group matches, with Abouchabaka stroking home from the penalty spot for the opener in their second game against Serbia.

 The youngster also got the first goal in a 7-0 victory over the Republic of Ireland.
 The way he arrived late to the edge of the box before caressing the ball first-time into the corner while under pressure will have got even more tongues wagging.

 A keen student of Barcelona’s Lionel Messi and Real Madrid manager Zinedine Zidane, he showed a touch of class immediately after netting as well - ripping off a wristband to unveil a happy birthday message to his brother for the TV cameras.

-Abouchabaka, who turned 17 in March, also laid on another goal in that game for free-scoring frontman Jann-Fiete Arp by providing a delicious chipped cross from the left.
+Abouchabaka, who turned 18 in March, also laid on another goal in that game for Jann-Fiete Arp by providing a delicious chipped cross from the left.